 The Transportation Research Center was established to coordinate and facilitate the transportation research activities of the university.
 The center's expertise lies in the areas of transportation safety, urban public transit, transport management, and transport regulatory policy.
-The center uses a staff of professional researchers, faculty, and graduate students in performing research projects for federal, state, and local government agencies, and for the private sector.
+The center uses a staff of professional researchers, faculty, and graduate students in performing research projects for federal, state, and local government.

-Transportation Research Center David Good, Director 501 S. Madison, Suite 105 Bloomington, IN 47403 (812) 855-7603 https://spea.indiana.edu/transportation-research-center/home.html
+Transportation Research Center 501 S. Madison, Suite 105 Bloomington, IN 47403 (812) 855-7603 https://trc.indiana.edu/